UPDATED: January 2020

-If you are foodie, Thong Sala Night Market will be your heaven while you are in Koh Phangan!
+If you are a foodie, Thong Sala Night Market will be your heaven while you are on Koh Phangan!

-Before going to the island, I asked my followers on Instagram what would they recommend to visit on Ko Phangan.
+Before going to the island, I asked my followers on Instagram what they would recommend I visit on Ko Phangan.
 And guess what?
 Almost all of them mentioned the Thong Sala Night Market! 🙂

-Of course, I decided to go and check this place out and here is what I have to tell you – the night markets in Thailand are something special and you should witness them by yourself, especially because this Night Market is one of the best things to see in Koh Phangan!
+Of course, I decided to go and check this place out and here is what I have to tell you – the night markets in Thailand are something special and you should witness them for yourself, especially because this night market is one of the best things to see in Koh Phangan!

 People in Thailand simply love night markets – they are a part of their culture and, besides that, you can buy pretty much anything there!

-The Night Market opens at 4 PM and it is open until late at night.
+The Night Market is open from 4 PM until late at night.

 NOTE: The market is also known as “Panthip Market” to locals.

 PRICE: Admission is of course free.
-If you want to have dinner and a drink there, it will cost you around 150-200 Baht (5-6 US$).
+If you want to have dinner and a drink there, it will cost you around 150-200 Baht (US $5-6).

 2. Herbal Sauna Baan Tai